Search

 Stock photo

-• Scientists are not exactly sure how to predict this phenomenon, but you can install My Aurora App which sends you notifications when the probability of observation is higher.
+• Scientists are not exactly sure how to predict this phenomenon, but you can install My Aurora App.
+This sends you notifications when the probability of observation is higher.

 • Don’t have too many expectations about the Northern Lights.
 It may not happen and the trip will be no less spectacular for that!

 • If you have the opportunity, book a tour with guides who will take you to more remote places and with a higher probability of catching them.
-In addition, they usually give you the best tips for taking that unforgettable photo (nobody said taking photos of the Northern Lights was easy!)
+They usually give you the best tips for taking that unforgettable photo (nobody said taking photos of the Northern Lights was easy!)

 But this Lapland guide doesn’t end here.
 Although I have not tried any of these, I leave here several suggestions that may also be interesting: